stackistheonlydatainmymind/config-troubleshoot-switches-labs/networking-fundamentals/README.md

   and to clear these mac-address on that switchport use command - clear port-security all This is mainly used to prevent switchports from mac address spoofing. here, switchport only means that the port is connected to a pc or end user.

+## 📌 Key Outcomes
+- switches work on mac addresses
+- switch clear mac-table on its own when learned dynamically
+- you need to clear mac-table manually if configured manually

 ## 🛠️ Key Commands Used
 --> show mac addr - to show mac-addr table (in global config mode)